 Real Madrid to Chelsea, 2003

-Makelele’s famed defensive discipline in the holding midfield role led the position to be named after him, the midfielder becoming a vital part of the Chelsea side which established themselves amongst English football’s elite and won back-to-back Premier League titles under Jose Mourinho.
+Makelele’s famed defensive discipline in the holding midfield role led to the position being named colloquially after him, the midfielder becoming a vital part of the Chelsea side which established themselves amongst English football’s elite and won back-to-back Premier League titles under Jose Mourinho.

 Makelele made 217 appearances during a trophy-laden spell at Stamford Bridge before leaving for Paris Saint-Germain in 2008.